emyann/fa-picker/README.md

 #FontAwesome Bootstrap Picker

-Built-on top of masonry.js, this jQuery plugin runs into Bootstrap context and provides a way to browse all `font-awesome` 4 icons using masonry dynamic placement.
+This jQuery plugin runs into Bootstrap context and provides a way to browse all `font-awesome` 4 icons using `isotope` dynamic placement.
 FaPicker uses a json-parsed yml file called `icons.yml` which is located into Font Awesome official repository.
 That allows to provide all necessary metadata in order to improve user browsing experience.

 ##Demos